 the Slide Show button on the Views

-bar to view the actual show.
+bar to view the actual show, starting from the current slide.

-You will have to click to advance to the next effect.
+Click to advance to the next effect.

 Always check animations in the full Slide Show: The preview of animation effects in the Slide Pane never waits on a click.
 Always check the Slide Show itself to be sure the effect is behaving the way you intended.